Super Singer (Tamil TV series): Super Singer season 2

-Season 3
+Super Singer season 3

-The auditions were held in various parts of Tamil Nadu, and were judged by singers including S. P. Sailaja, Nithyasree Mahadevan, Unni Menon, Sowmya, Harish Raghavendra, Pop Shalini, Mahathi, and Malgudi Shubha.
-Sujatha, P. Unnikrishnan and Srinivas continued to be the permanent judges for the second consecutive season.
+Airtel Super Singer 3, the third season of the Airtel Super Singer show, premiered on 12 July 2010.
+The third season was hosted by Divya Vijayagopal and Sivakarthikeyan.
+The auditions were held in various parts of Tamil Nadu, and were judged by singers including S. P. Sailaja, Nithyasree Mahadevan, Unni Menon, Sowmya, Harish Raghavendra, Pop Shalini, Mahathi, and Malgudi Subha.
+Sujatha, P. Unnikrishnan and Srinivas continued to be the permanent judges for the third consecutive season.

+The grand finale was held on 23 September 2011 at Chennai Trade Centre and was broadcast live.
 Saicharan won the competition, and was chosen by A. R. Rahman and D. Imman to sing in the films Godfather, Manam Kothi Paravai, and Saattai.

-Season 4
+Super Singer season 4

+Airtel Super Singer 4, the fourth season of the Airtel Super Singer show, premiered on 4 February 2013.
+The fourth season was hosted by Makapa Anand, Priyanka Deshpande, and Bhavana Balakrishnan.